mattmakai/fullstackpython.com/source/content/pages/databases.rst

 -------------------------
 Object-Relational Mapping
 -------------------------
-Object-Relational mappers (ORMs) allow developers to access data from a backend by writing Python code instead of SQL queries.
+Object-relational mappers (ORMs) allow developers to access data from a backend by writing Python code instead of SQL queries.
 Each web application framework handles integrating ORMs differently.